Mark Liang

 Thank you for your interest.
 Before you communicate with one of our attorneys, please note: Any comments our attorneys share with you are general information and not legal advice.
 No attorney-client relationship will exist between you or your business and O’Melveny or any of its attorneys unless conflicts have been cleared, our management has given its approval, and an engagement letter has been signed.
 Meanwhile, you agree: we have no duty to advise you or provide you with legal assistance; you will not divulge any confidences or send any confidential or sensitive information to our attorneys (we are not in a position to keep it confidential and might be required to convey it to our clients); and, you may not use this contact to attempt to disqualify O’Melveny from representing other clients adverse to you or your business.
 By clicking "accept" you acknowledge receipt and agree to all of the terms of this paragraph and our Disclaimer.

 Mark Liang focuses his legal practice on patent and technology-related litigation.
 He has experience in all stages of patent cases, including claim construction, fact and expert discovery, dispositive motions, trial, post-trial, and appeal.
 He represents clients in federal courts, the International Trade Commission, and United States Patent and Trademark Office, including reexaminations and inter partes review (IPR).
-He has litigated over sixty patent cases in district courts, five ITC investigations, and over forty IPRs.
+He has litigated over seventy patent matters in district courts, five ITC investigations, and over forty IPRs.
 He has been on several successful trial teams, including in the Eastern District of Texas, Western District of Texas, District of Delaware, and the International Trade Commission, and has also served as lead counsel for clients in IPR proceedings.
 He has argued at dozens of hearings on claim construction and dispositive motions, and also taken/defended several dozen depositions, including of expert witnesses, inventors, and corporate fact witnesses.
-He has also briefed and argued appeals at the Federal Circuit.
+He has also briefed appeals at the Federal Circuit.

 Honors & Awards

-- Recommended by The Legal 500 US for Patents: Litigation (2022)
+- Recommended by The Legal 500 US for Patents: Litigation

-- Recognized in Managing IP as a Managing Intellectual Property Rising Star
+- Recognized in Managing IP as a Managing Intellectual Property Rising Star (2022)

 - Recognized in California Super Lawyers, Intellectual Property